-- Dialogue with local communities - Managing dialogue with stakeholders stakeholders.
-The Elecnor Group sent a questionnaire to both phase.
-The Management's perspective reflects the relevance of the issues in the business and management of the Elecnor Group; and the stakeholders' perspective provides their view of the impact of the various matters on their decisions regarding the Group.
+- Diálogo con las comunidades locales - · Gestion del diálogo con los grupos de interés - 2.
+Consultation with internal and external stakeholders.
+The Elecnor Group sent a questionnaire to both its main stakeholder groups and the Group's Management in order to obtain their assessment of the issues identified in the preliminary phase.
+The Management's perspective reflects the relevance of the issues in the business and management of the Elecnor Group; and the stakeholders' perspective provides their view of the impact of the various matters on their decisions regarding the Group. - 3.

-Consultation with internal and external

 Prioritisation of material issues.
-Based on the assessments by the stakeholder groups and Management, a list of priority material issues was compiled, ordered from highest to compilation of a materiality matrix based on the results obtained.
+Based on the assessments by the stakeholder groups and Management, a list of priority material issues was compiled, ordered from highest to lowest significance. - 4.
+Compilation of a materiality matrix based on the results obtained.
 Said matrix contains the issues arranged by significance for the Elecnor Group and its stakeholders.
 The results were validated by Management.

 In the process of preparing the Group's Sustainability Strategy, the Sustainability Committee did not identify any additional sustainability aspects, ratifying the validity of these material issues for 2021.

 In 2022, the company will conduct a new materiality analysis taking into account the new universal standards of the Global Reporting Initiative, GRI.